sebcheung/FitGo/README.md

-FitGo: Integrated Fitness and Wellness Platform
+# FitGo: Integrated Fitness and Wellness Platform

 ## Overview
 FitGo is a comprehensive fitness and wellness tracking platform that combines workout planning, nutrition tracking, health monitoring, and professional guidance into one streamlined app.
-Our goal is to resolve the issue of utilizing different apps for workout logging, diet planning, and connecting with trainers by bringing it all together in a cohesive dashboard for a more data-driven health journey.
+Our goal is to resolve the issue of utilizing different apps for these tasks by bringing it all together in a cohesive dashboard that enables users to identify key trends/patterns and make informed lifestyle choices based on reliable data.

 ### Who It's For
 - **Fitness Enthusiasts** – Track performance metrics, log workouts, participate in competitions